 Questions and Answers (FAQ)

-How Long Do Amphetamine Withdrawals Last?
+How Long Does Amphetamine Withdrawal Last?

-What are Common Misspellings?
+What Are Common Misspellings?

 Amfetamine withdrawl, ampetamine withdrawls, amphetamin withdrawel, amfetamin withdrawels

-Are There any Home Remedies for Getting Clean Safely?
+Are There Any Home Remedies for Getting Clean Safely?

-The risk of adverse effects is substantial when detoxing from amphetamine.
-Professional help is advised over a home remedy or natural cure.
+Amphetamine withdrawal is not generally life-threatening.
+However, professional help is advised over a home remedy or natural cure.
 Treatment centers have the resources available to help ease the discomfort of detoxing.

-How Long Does it Take to Detox from Amphetamine?
+How Long Does It Take to Detox From Amphetamine?

 - Substance Abuse and Mental Health Services Administration.
 (1999).
 Treatment for Stimulant Use Disorders.
 Treatment Improvement Protocol (TIP) Series, No. 33.
 Rockville, MD: Center for Substance Abuse Treatment.

 - McCrady, B. and Epstein, E. (1999).
 Addictions: A Comprehensive Guidebook.
 Oxford University Press.